 - Are you looking forward to being intellectually challenged again in a professional setting?

 - Does your current role meet your financial needs?

 - Can you afford to take a reduced salary?
 If yes, how many days do you need to work to support your lifestyle?

 - Do you plan on having more children and, if so, have you a budget and plan for this?

-5. What role is your partner going to play?
+What role is your partner or support network going to play?

 Does your partner’s employer offer a shared parental leave policy?
 Has your partner considered working flexibly?
-Will your partner be available for pick-ups/drop -offs?
+Will someone from your support network be available for child care pick-ups and drop -offs?
 What happens when the kids get sick?
 Can you share the load?
-You need to have this conversation and be very clear from the outset what each of your roles will be, and what you are both willing to do to support your return.
+You need to have this conversation and be very clear from the outset about who is in your support network and what each role will be.
 We know from speaking to others, having this conversation early on plays a huge role in setting your return up for success.

-Parents return at varying times.
-There is no right or wrong time and you can read a raft of real stories here at Circle In that showcase different perspectives and journeys.
+Parents return at different times and stages.
+There’s no right or wrong time and you can read a selection of real stories that showcase different perspectives and journeys.
 Hopefully, these various points will lead to a discussion that will help you navigate your return.
-Only you and your partner can decide what is best for your situation.
-We know that whatever you decide will be right for you.
+Only you and your support network can decide what is best for your situation.
+We feel confident that whatever you decide will be right for you.